WindMillCode/Windmillcode-Angular-CDK/projects/wml-select-zero/README.md

 ## v17.3.8000 [5/9/24]
  * updated package to reflect the version  ^17.3.8 of @angular/core package,
 ## v17.3.9000 [5/16/24]
+ * updated package to reflect the version  ^17.3.9 of @angular/core package,
+## v18.0.1 [5/23/24]
- * updated package to reflect the version  ^17.3.9 of @angular/core package
+ * updated package to reflect the version  ^18.0.0 of @angular/core package